mapbender/mapbender-documentation/en/customization/yaml.rst

   Please note: Necessary PHP drivers need to be installed and activated.

 Example:
-Database configuration in ``parameters.yaml``, when PostgreSQL is used:
+Database configuration in `.env`, when PostgreSQL is used:

 .. code-block:: yaml